dallas22ca/ClientTracker/README.md

 #### Save a Contact

 Save a contact with their data.
-New data will be merged with already saved data.
+If a contact already exists, new data will be merged with old data.

 ```
 _CT.push(["saveContact", {
+  key: "dallas",
   name: "Dallas Read",
-  location: "Halifax, NS",
+  location: "Halifax, NS"
-	key: "dallas"
 }]);
 ```

 #### Overwrite A Contact's Data

 This will overwrite contact's existing data with the new data.
+Contact will be created if it doesn't already exist.

 ```
 _CT.push(["overwriteContact", {
+  key: "dallas",
   name: "Dallas Read",
-  location: "Halifax, NS",
+  location: "Halifax, NS"
-	key: "dallas"
 }]);
 ```